|

 Regina Caeli

-As the Marian text for the Easter season, choral settings abound for use in liturgies of the Easter season.
-This choral setting was the first the SJB choir added to its repertoire and has become a traditional prelude piece for Mother’s Day.
+As the Marian text of the Easter season, choral settings of the Regina Caeli abound.
+This setting was the first added to the SJB choir repertoire and has become a traditional prelude for Mother’s Day or Easter Sunday.

-While in many respects an easier setting than Aichinger, it has the option of being sung with double choir.
+While in many respects an easier setting than Aichinger, this setting can be sung with double choir.
 The double choir part can be substituted by instruments.
-Plans for the Easter Sunday 2020 that wasn’t, had included this as a prelude piece with SJB choir singing choir 1 and brass functioning as choir 2.
+Plans for the Easter Sunday 2020 that wasn’t included this as a prelude with SJB choir singing choir 1 and brass functioning as choir 2.

 Salve Regina